chaos-polymtl/lethe/doc/source/examples/dem/bouncing-particle/bouncing-particle.rst

   for i in $(seq -w 5 10); do lethe-particles bouncing_particle_${i}.prm ; done

 All 6 simulations takes less than 2 minutes to run.
-A folder named according to the restitution coefficient of every simulation used will be generated (``/out_xx``).
+Folders named according to the restitution coefficient of every simulation used will be generated (``/out_xx``).

 ---------------
 Postprocessing
 ---------------
 A Python post-processing code called ``bouncing_particle_post_processing.py`` is provided with this example.
-It is used to compare the height reached by the particle after each rebound with the analytical solution of a hard sphere bouncing on a flat plane.
+It compares the height reached by the particle after each bounce with the analytical solution of a hard sphere bouncing on a flat plane.
 This analytical solution considers instantaneous collision between the particle and the wall, thus the maximum height of each bounce can be express by the following expression:

 .. math::
         h_{k}^{max} = (h_0 - r_p)e^{2k} + rp

-with :math:`k` represent the :math:`k^{th}` bounce, :math:`h_0` the starting height and :math:`r_p` the radius of the particle.
+with :math:`k` representing the :math:`k^{th}` bounce, :math:`h_0` the starting height and :math:`r_p` the radius of the particle.

-Once the 6 simulations have been run, use the following line in your command line to run the post-processing code :
+Once all 6 simulations have been run, use the following line in your terminal to run the post-processing code :

 .. code-block:: text
   :class: copy-button